 Issue advocacy isn’t marketing or corporate advertising.

 A fairly common and costly mistake made by many corporate government relations teams is that they conflate marketing with issue advocacy.
 The fact is issue advocacy is a completely different animal with vastly different audiences, messages, and approaches.
-Find the advocacy champions who’ll act every time
+Instead of selling a tangible product as you do in marketing, issue advocacy is about convincing people to engage with and share an idea.

 But, since you cannot see, feel, or taste an idea, you have to get creative: You have to give your idea its own identity or brand so you have something to sell, and then rise above the message clutter to define a public debate on your own terms.
 Then you have to make it easy to understand so you can inspire target audiences to counter the critics and take action on behalf of your idea.